ratatui/templates/simple-async/README.md

 ## Simple Async template

-The simple template will create the following project structure:
+This simple async template will create the following project structure:

 ```text
 src/